aiskunks/enwiki.art/README.md

 *enwiki.art: Transforming every Wikipedia page into a generative AI sketchbook and and uploading the art in the public domain to Wikimedia Commons? #enwikiArt #AIforArt*

 ## Introduction
-The **enwiki.art** project is an innovative endeavor that leverages the power of generative artificial intelligence (AI) to transform the vast information contained within Wikipedia into visual masterpieces.
+The **enwiki.art** project is an innovative endeavor that leverages the power of generative artificial intelligence (AI) to transform the vast information contained within Wikipedia into art for visual journal.
 The main objective is to offer a novel, intuitive, and artistic way to represent each page and concept found in Wikipedia.
 This not only reimagines the way we interact with knowledge but also serves to make information more accessible and engaging to a wider audience.

 ## Key Features
 1. **Generative AI Visualizations**: The core technology behind enwiki.art utilizes state-of-the-art generative AI algorithms to craft unique artworks based on Wikipedia content.
 These visuals are not mere illustrations, but rather intricate representations capturing the essence of the topic.